Jada Pinkett Smith

 A still from A Different World

-Jada's first feature film role came in the 1993 thriller "Menace II Society," which depicted life in the ghetto.
-The film achieved commercial success, but garnered a negative reputation due to its abundant violent scenes, profanity, and drug use.
+Jada's first feature film role came in the 1993 thriller "Menace II Society," about inner-city life.
+The film was a box office hit but drew criticism for its heavy violence, language, and drug content.

 Jada Pinkett in Menace II Society